 Smoothing: 9

-This setup shows me volume momentum—how aggressively buyers or sellers are stepping in relative to recent behavior.
-It’s one of my favorite ways to confirm conviction behind a move.
+This configuration reveals volume momentum, indicating how aggressively buyers or sellers are entering the market relative to recent behavior.
+It's one of my favorite methods to confirm conviction behind a move.

-“If price is pushing higher but volume MACD is weakening, I take a step back.
-If both move in sync—I lean in.”
+“If the price is pushing higher but the volume MACD is weakening, I take a step back.
+But if both move in sync, I lean in.”

 6. Final Thoughts: TradingView as an Extension of Your Thinking

 Your chart layout reflects your mental framework.
-It should be clear, purposeful, and aligned with the way you process information.
-My TradingView setup has evolved over time, not just to help me see the market—but to help me trust what I see.
+It should be clear, purposeful, and aligned with how you process information.
+My TradingView setup has evolved over time, not just to help me perceive the market, but to help me trust what I see.

 “Clean charts.
 Consistent tools.
 Clear signals.
 That’s where confidence begins.”